lonewolf28/rewind-job/README.md

     - ECS allows access only from ALB
     - ALB only https is open

-### ECS cluster are region specific, we can maintain high availablity by spinning the cluser across multiple AZ's
+* ECS cluster are region specific, we can maintain high availablity by spinning the cluser across multiple AZ's as well as regions
-### Monitor and alert when the load reaches beyond a set threshold in cloudwatch alarms
+* Monitor and alert( via email) when the load reaches beyond a set threshold in cloudwatch alarms
-### It's higly scalable as we can add/remove fargate containers
+* It's highly scalable as we can add/remove fargate containers

-### I have commented the code in alarms.tf as it' executing aws cli command to subscribe an email
-### to the alert, however, in github actions I get the following error
+* I have commented the code in alarms.tf as it' executing aws cli command to subscribe an email to the alert, however, in github actions I get the following error

 ```console
 aws_sns_topic.ecs_cpu_usage: Provisioning with 'local-exec'...
 aws_sns_topic.ecs_cpu_usage (local-exec): Executing: ["/bin/sh" "-c" "aws sns subscribe --topic-arn arn:aws:sns:ca-central-1:xxxxxxxxx:ecs_cpu_topic --protocol email --notification-endpoint someemail@some.org"]
 aws_sns_topic.ecs_cpu_usage (local-exec): /bin/sh: aws: not found

 ```
-### I'd need more time to fix this issue
+* I'd need more time to fix the above issue